-Fuel economy plays a large role in how many people choose their new car.
-Gone are the days of careless gas-guzzlers - now we want the best car with the longest range per gallon.
-But are you really getting the estimated miles per gallon (MPG) you were told when purchasing your new car?
+Fuel economy plays a large role when people are deciding which vehicle to get.
+By and large, they want the best car with the longest range per gallon.
+But are you really getting the estimated miles per gallon (MPG) you were promised when purchasing your new car?

-Although all cars have a range in which they’re expected to perform, there are many factors that will ultimately determine your MPG which are specific to you and individual circumstances.
-Just a few things that might affect the fuel efficiency on your car alone compared to others of its kind are:
+Although all cars have a range in which they’re expected to perform, there are many factors that will ultimately determine your MPG, and these are specific to your individual circumstances.
+They include:

 - Your driving habits

-- Whether it’s driven more on highways or city streets
+- Whether the car is driven more on highways or city streets

 - Tire pressure

 - Fuel quality

 Some of these are things you can and should fix if you notice them.
 That’s why tracking your gas mileage is so important.
 It will make sure you get the best life out of your vehicle and ultimately save you money.